hash3liZer/Subrake/README.md

 # Subrake
-A powerful low-level socket scanner for enumerating subdomains, HTTP/HTTPS codes and CNAME records.
-2.x to 3.x times faster.
+A powerful low-level subdomain scanner for reconnaissance purposes.
+It enumerates HTTP/HTTPS codes and CNAME records and is 2.x to 3.x times faster.

 ## Description
 Subrake is a powerful tool for enumerating subdomains, HTTP and HTTPS return codes, possible servers returned via headers and CNAME records.
 The connection required parts of the script are implemented in low-level sockets which make it 2.x to 3.x times faster than other commonly used tools.
 On initial start, it would locate the name servers of the target domain and then enumerate subdomains according to a given list.
-For the purpose, two lists are currently provided, named `small` and `large` and directly be specified by the names with `-w, --wordlist` option.
-It is still in beta version and various errors are to be expected.
+You can provide a list using `--wordlist` option like you can provide output of sublister.
+You can also make it search for subdomains on internet using `--search` option.

 ## Syntax
 Running Your First scan.
 Clone into the repository and launch the script: